 With colors ranging from the light blue of the ocean to the green blue of the lagoons, aquamarine is aptly named!
 This name, taken from the Latin aqua marina, means indeed sea water.
-The characteristics of this fine stone, all shades and subtlety, make it a gem appreciated since antiquity.
+The characteristics of this fine stone, its shades and subtleties, have made it a gem appreciated since antiquity.
 From the family of beryl, such as emerald or morganite, aquamarine comes mainly from Brazil.
 Aquamarine is a relatively hard stone, its hardness is 7.5 on the scale of mohs.
 Its color is due to the presence of traces of iron, it varies according to its origin.

-If the choice of the color is primordial, the transparency and the purity of the crystal are also criteria to take into account in gemology.
+If the choice of the color is primordial, the transparency and the purity of the crystal are also criterias to take into account in gemology.
 A beautiful aquamarine must be very transparent, without inclusions visible to the naked eye.
-These inclusions, invisible but nevertheless present, can give a shimmering glow to the stone by diffusing the light in starry form, or, very rare case, in the form of cat's eye.
+These inclusions, invisible but nevertheless present, can give a shimmering glow to the stone by diffusing the light in starry form, or, in very rare cases, in the form of a cat's eye.

 Size is also an important criterion, especially for highlighting light-colored stones.
 The aquamarine crystals are sometimes of large size, which makes it possible to obtain gems of good size, with a weight in carat important making magnificent aquamarine jewellery.
 In order to respect the naturally elongated shape of the crystals, the size of the aquamarine is often oval or rectangular with cut sides (or emerald cut).